mugen609/bigbox-native-res-setup/GameMaze.md

 **If custom resolutions don’t show up:**

-- Run `restart64.exe` (included with CRU) or reboot to reload the graphics driver.
+- Run `restart64.exe` (included in CRU directory) or reboot to reload the graphics driver.
 - If the modes still don’t appear, try a different driver version; CRU depends on driver support for EDID overrides.